Campus Safety Protocols - FAQs

 - A designated Isolation Area for students showing signs of covid-19 symptoms or students with high temperatures.

-- Student movement will be guided throughout the day.
+- Student & Guest movement is being guided throughout the day.

 2. Do I need to fill out the Travel and Health Declaration Form before I return to campus?

 3. When are students expected back on campus?

 We are fortunate to have the space and facilities to accommodate a 100% capacity while complying with all protocols levied by KHDA.
 The new academic year is scheduled to commence from 12th September, and Orientation for new students is scheduled on 12th September.
 In-person classes on campus are being conducted as per KHDA’s compliance & approval.

 4. Will the University’s transport services be operational?